OnikuSpedu/APCSFinalProject/README.md

 ### May 31, 2021 (Monday)
 - **Rickey** 🎈
     Fixed bugs within Shadman's code which were based on the fact that images in Processing are x by y while 2D arrays are created, traversed, and accessed by row, col order.
 Created the FilterScreen class and corresponding classes and methods to let the user apply a filter to their image using kernel convolution.

+### June 3, 2021 (Thursday)
+- **Rickey** 🎈
+    Completed the FilterScreen with all 8 kernel filter options.
+Created and completed the SaveScreen where users can save their work or continue working.